microscaler/tinkerbell/docs/mdbook/src/concepts/Tiffany-Temporal_Semantic_Memory.md

 ---

-### ✅ What Tinkerbell Introduces
+### ✅ What Tiffany Introduces

-Tinkerbell encodes memory into a **temporal, versioned semantic graph**, enriched with embeddings for similarity queries.
+Tiffany encodes memory into a **temporal, versioned semantic graph**, enriched with embeddings for similarity queries.
 We introduce:

 * 🧠 **Semantic Memory Graph** — Nodes for `File`, `Function`, `Fact`, `AgentPlan`, `Patch`
 * 🧭 **Temporal Versioning** — `(:Fact)-[:UPDATED_BY]->(:Fact)` chains for all symbols
 * 🧬 **Vector Snapshots** — `VecStore` stores embeddings per versioned semantic node
-* 📅 **Active Timeline View** — Tinkerbell always knows: what is now, what used to be, and why it changed
+* 📅 **Active Timeline View** — Tiffany always knows: what is now, what used to be, and why it changed

 ---